 Religious Ceremonies: Yes, you can get married almost anywhere including in a castle, on a boat, in a park or anywhere you can cook up provided you can arrange for it with a minister, clergyman, pastor, priest or other person entitled to do so.

 Civil Ceremonies: You have three choices.
 1-get married in the registrars office which is kind of like a court house or city hall.
 2-Choose one of the pre-approved places in your registrars area.
 (Check at the Marriage/Civil Partnership section for the list of approved places.
 Here is the link http://www.gro-scotland.gov.uk)

 3- For a fee, you can have a civil ceremony some place not on the approved list like in a castle.

 What if I want to have a bachelorette or stag party?

-Stag parties and bachelorette parties can be a lot of fun and if you are one of the lucky ones who actually have friends and family willing to Travel all the way to Scotland, then why not have one last hoorah before you tie the knot.
+Stag parties and bachelorette parties can be a lot of fun and if you are one of the lucky ones who actually have friends and family willing to Travel all the way to Scotland, to help you have one last hoora before you tie the knot.